-The first thing the Holy One asks Moshe to emor [speak, declare, prophesy] this week is: "L'nefesh' lo-yitama b'amav..."
+The first thing the Holy One asks Moshe to emor [speak, declare, prophesy] this week is: L'nefesh2 lo-yitama b'amav...
 You may have noticed that I have introduced that phrase without attempting to translate it into English.
-There is a good reason for this.
-First of all, the Hebrew phrasing is somewhat obscure.
-The meaning of the verb phrase 'lo yitama' is clear enough.
-It means 'do not make yourself tamei or do not take tumah [uncleanness] upon yourself'.
-The meaning of the prepositional phrase at the end of the verse - b'amav - is relatively clear as well - it seems to mean 'with or among people'.
-So what is so problematic?
-It is the opening phrase - 'l'nefesh'.
-It seems out of place - especially in relation to traditional translations life 'for the dead'.
-So, what are we to take from the phrase 'l'nefesh'?
-What is the Holy One talking about?
-Let's give that some consideration.
+The Hebrew phrasing is somewhat obscure.
+The meaning of lo yitama is 'you are not to make yourself tamei or do not take tumah [uncleanness] upon yourself'.
+The prepositional phrase at the end of the verse - b'amav - means 'with or among people'.
+The translational problem comes from the opening phrase - l'nefesh.
+That phrase seems out of place.
+What is exactly is the 'nefesh' that the Holy One is talking about/warning us concerning?